taneron/GlobaLeaks/documentation/user/admin/BackupAndRestore.rst

    fi

 After running the script, you will find a `tar.gz` archive in `/var/globaleaks/backups`.
 The file will be named in the format: `globaleaks-$version-$timestamp.tar.gz`.

-GlobaLeaks automatically performs a backup during each platform update.
-These backups are retained under a data retention policy and are deleted 15 days after the update.

 To restore an existing backup: